Pharmacy Residency at VA Central Texas Healthcare System

 Integrity, Commitment, Advocacy, Respect, Excellence

 The resident is an employee of The Department of Veterans Affairs, directly responsible to the Chief, Pharmacy Service.
-Daily guidance and supervision will be provided by the Residency Program Director.
+Daily guidance and supervision will be provided by direct preceptors and the Residency Program Director.
 Residents will be supported in pursuing further post-graduate training or employment opportunities.
 A national database is available to assist residents who may be interested in VA PGY-2 residencies or pharmacy positions.
 Past residents accepted positions in health systems, academia, and PGY2 residencies.
 CTVHCS has retained at least one resident per year into PGY2 or pharmacist positions.

 The University of Texas at Austin and its affiliated institutions are an Equal Opportunity/Affirmative Action Employer.
 Qualified women and minorities are encouraged to apply.
 Security sensitive; conviction verification conducted on applicant selected.
 Matched applicants may also be selected to undergo random drug testing per VA policy.